 Dustin Clement, Superintendent, Suffolk Construction @ Brigham and Women’s Hospital

-This posed a few challenges.
-First, Suffolk was required to meet ICRA Class IV requirements for infection control.
-These standards required negative air flow into the renovation area as part of the hospital’s infection prevention program.
+The projects posed two major challenges: Suffolk was required to meet ICRA Class IV requirements for infection control, which required negative air flow into the renovation area as part of the hospital’s infection prevention program.

-The second major challenge: The postpartum floor would remain open to patients and staff.
-This required the crews to find a temporary containment solution which would provide sound attenuation and would be easy to assemble and disassemble quickly, so as to minimize the disruptions from renovations.
+In addition, the postpartum floors would have to remain open to patients and staff.
+This required the crews to find a temporary containment solution that would be easy to assemble and disassemble quickly, while providing a level of sound attenuation sufficient to minimize the disruptions from renovations.

-STARC provided a system that was easy to assemble and breakdown; the fast installation eliminated disruptions in critical patient areas.
-Also, STARC Systems temporary containment walls reduced renovation noise by up to 50%, improving BWH patient satisfaction scores and allowing staff members to carry on with their jobs.
+STARC’s temporary containment reduced renovation noise by up to 50%, improving BWH patient satisfaction scores and allowing staff members to carry on with their jobs.

 See How Much You Can Save with STARC Systems